jackiehjm/stx-docs/doc/source/security/kubernetes/local-ldap-linux-user-accounts.rst

     allowed to SSH to the nodes of the |prod|.
 Non-admin level users should strictly use remote CLIs or remote web GUIs.

 Apart from being centrally managed, LDAP user accounts behave as any local user account.
-They can be added to the sudoers list, and can acquire Keystone administration credentials when executing on the active controller.
+They can be added to the sudoers list, and can acquire Keystone administration credentials, Kubernetes kubectl, and helm administrative commands as the Kubernetes admin user, when executing on the active controller.

 LDAP user accounts share the following set of attributes: